pyueh-osi/Edgecmd-Docs/V1.2/Configuration/Configure adapter component_1-2.md

 	edgecmd remove Components -id Modbus1
 	```

-**Note:** You cannot delete the Egress component because it is required for Edge Data Store to operate.
+**Note:** You cannot remove the OmfEgress from PI adapters or the Storage component from EDS.
+They are required for the products to operate.